-Finance DROP deadline is Monday, September 17th Finance ADD deadline is Tuesday, September 18th
+Finance DROP deadline is Monday, September 21

 Should you decide to drop this course, you must do so through Penn In Touch by the Finance Department's drop deadline.
 If you drop the course after the department deadline you will receive a "W" on your transcript.